AdelsteinJillTPF/wildlife-wrangler/User's Guide.md

     delete "TEMPLATE" from the copied file's name ("wildlife-wrangler.sqlite").
 5. Copy the wranglerconfig_TEMPLATE.txt file to your computer and delete "TEMPLATE" from the copied file's name ("wranglerconfig.txt").
 Fill out this file.
-Be sure to create a folders named "Input" and "Output" within your designated working directory ("workDir").
+Create a folders named "Input" and "Output" within your designated working directory ("workDir").
 Use "/" at the end of paths (i.e. "C:/Data/").
 6. Set up an account on GBIF.org and enter your credentials into